 Are the Time Limits Within the Residential Tenancies Act, 2006 Subject to the Discoverability Principle?

-A Helpful Guide For How to Determine When the Time Runs Out to Start Legal Proceedings Due to An Express Limitation Period
+Understanding When It Is Too Late to Start Legal Proceedings Due to An Express Limitation Period

 How Long Are the Express Limitation Periods Within the Residential Tenancies Act, 2006?

 For many legal issues that may arise between a landlord and tenant, and would be heard by the Landlord Tenant Board within the governance prescribed by the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17, an express limitation period of one year is provided.
 Examples include, among various others:

 - The one year limit per section 29(2) of the Residential Tenancies Act, 2006 within which a tenant may commence an Application for failure to maintain a rental unit, for harassment by a landlord, for interference by a landlord, or for the changing locks by a landlord;

 - The one year limit per section 57(2) of the Residential Tenancies Act, 2006 within which a tenant may commence an Application for a bad faith eviction by a landlord;

 - The one year limit per section 98(2) of the Residential Tenancies Act, 2006 within which a tenant may commence an Application for the failure by a landlord to reasonably provide consent to sublet a rental unit; and

 - The one year limit per section 136(2) of the Residential Tenancies Act, 2006 within which a tenant may commence an Application for an determination of the legality of a rent increase.